Winter Storm Warning issued for northern counties outside of Houston until Monday

 The short answer is probably not.

-The longer answer is that it all depends on the exact track of a storm system that is still over 1,500 miles away from Houston.
+The longer answer is that it all depends on the exact track of a storm system.
 At this time we expect a cold rain to settle in during the day with temperatures falling from the 40s into the 30s.
 Most of us will pick up about an inch of rain.
 Meanwhile north of Houston the the rain/snow line is expected to push during the afternoon, and snow could continue into the early morning hours of Monday.
 How far south the snow goes is still uncertain, but snowflakes could possibly reach the I-10 corridor.

 Dark blue = accumulating snow likely— Travis Herzog (@TravisABC13) January 9, 2021